ianchi/remotecodes/README.md

 # remotecodes

-`remotecodes` is a repository for IR / RF remote codes.
+`remotecodes` is a curated repository for IR / RF remote codes.